cobwebch/external_import/Documentation/Administration/MmRelations/Index.rst

   Indicates that the data is to be sorted according to that particular field from the external data.

-  Note that since the external import relies on TCEmain to store the data, TCEmain sets its own numbering for sorting, thus the value in sorting is never used as is, but just for ordering the records.
+  Note that since the external import relies on the TYPO3 Core Engine to store the data, which sets its own numbering for sorting, thus the value in sorting is never used as is, but just for ordering the records.
 So if the records in the external source are already sorted, there's no need to define the "sorting" property.